 When is Ghosts back on TV?

-The series previously aired on BBC1 on Mondays at 9:30pm, starting on 15th April 2019 – the second series has yet to be filmed but is likely to be released in the next day or so.
+The series previously aired on BBC One on Mondays at 9:30pm, starting on 15th April 2019.

 Will there be a series 2 for Ghosts?